Highland's Market by Shopwell

 And the front-end has been shortened to just 6 registers.
 Notice the Avenue A sugar in the sale section below.

 That wraps up our extensive look at this store!
 I think the store is beautiful, and the execution is definitely better than Supermarkets Plus.
-But given how badly that and Price Saver (along with Nasser's previous stores, such as a CTown-turned-Key Food in South Amboy, NJ, which then burned down -- twice) have failed, I'm doubtful this store will stick around longer than two years either.
+But given how badly that and Price Saver (along with Nasser's previous stores, such as a CTown-turned-Key Food in South Amboy, NJ) have failed, I'm doubtful this store will stick around longer than two years either.
 We'll have to wait and see, though!
 Up next, we have a surefire success story -- a large, newly renovated ShopRite in northern New Jersey -- of course it'll do well!
 Head over to The Market Report tomorrow to check out the ShopRite nearby.